typedb/typedb/docs/pages/docs/01-cloud-deployment/gc-deployment.md

 * update an existing user's password

-`UPDATE username WITH PASSWORD newpassword`
+`UPDATE USER username WITH PASSWORD newpassword`

 * retrieve all of the users present: